riceissa/issarice.com/wiki/about-this-site.md

 * 2016-03-25: The site begins using just a Makefile and Pandoc.
 * 2017-06-11: Experimental IPFS support added, e.g.
   [index page](https://ipfs.io/ipns/QmSTMaYtCMwutdmiPqXqf7ft4YvYLDmm4CpnUikmvpZf1m/index).
-  (Still playing around with this to set up automatically adding and publishing to IPNS.)

 This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.